mathrunet/flutter_masamune/packages/katana_localization/README.md

 # Motivation

-The multilingualization package would basically have the following features
+The localization package would basically have the following features

 - Create files with specific keys and corresponding translation text definitions
 - Extract and display matching text for the current locale, specifying a specific key at implementation